chaoss/augur/README.md

 Our team decided to work with Augur's GitHub issue [“GSoC Idea: Machine Learning based Community Health and Communication #1637”](https://github.com/chaoss/augur/issues/1637).

 ### Deliverables
-Some deliverables files (including sprint Progress Report(s)) are stored in the folder for their respective sprint in the `deliverables` folder.
+Some deliverables files (including sprint Progress Report(s)) are stored in the folder for their respective sprint in the `Terrapins/deliverables` folder.

+### Visualizations
+As of Sprint 3, the visualizations may be viewed by opening the index.html files in a web browser.

 ## What is Augur?